Meshiest/omegga-doors/README.md

 3. copy bricks you want to add a trigger component to
 4. `/doortrigger` will put those bricks on your clipboard with trigger components
 5. paste/place your trigger.
 Trigger locations are NOT relative.

+### Resetting doors

+Doors can be reset by authorized users via `/resetdoors` when `allow-resettable` is enabled.

+Doors can also be reset via plugin interop by emitting one of the following events:

+- Reset by file: `reset:file` with an argument `file` (the name of a save in the Builds folder)
+- Save and reset all: `reset:save` with no arguments

+Both methods will reset doors currently loaded in the world and do not modify the files.